top of page

 Oct 17, 20246 min read

-Is It Better To Quit Before Getting Fired In California?
+Is It Better to Quit or Be Fired in California?
+(2026)

 The Difference Between Wrongful Termination and Constructive Termination in California Employment Law